MetaMuse: Algorithm Generation via Creative Ideation: Background and Motivation

-One such parameter is temperature~\citep{boltzmann_machine_learning}, which internally regulates randomness in the generative process.
+\para{Is adjusting LLM hyperparameters all you need?} One such parameter is temperature~\citep{boltzmann_machine_learning}, which internally regulates randomness in the generative process.
 Temperature smooths the probability distribution of next-token candidates, as computed by the softmax of their logits.
 At higher temperatures, high probabilities are decreased, and low probabilities are increased.

-Unfortunately, high temperatures only mitigate availability bias, without practically addressing it.
+Unfortunately, high temperatures only marginally mitigate availability bias without fundamentally addressing it.
 The reason is that increasing temperature smooths the probability distribution, which is a monotonic transformation retaining the relative ranking of output token candidates.
-Even at extreme temperatures, the distribution would approach flat and result in incoherent LLM outputs.
+Even at extreme temperatures, the distribution would approach uniformity, resulting in incoherent LLM outputs.